powerdev0510/fullstack-code-challenge/README.md

 ### Frontend
 Display a list of users with pagination.
 Additionally display the products a user owns in anyway you see fit.

 **Please note:** The frontend does NOT need to be able to create, edit, or delete data.
+Bonus points for a catchy design.

 ### Tests
 You should write tests to back up your code.
 You are free to use any testing tools or frameworks you like.